hanjingo/doc/NOTE/CSAPP/chapter12.md

 `implicitly reentrant` function, in the sense that it is only reentrant if the calling threads are careful to pass pointers to nonshared data.

-the lock-and-copy approach has number of disadvantages:
+the lock-and-copy approach has a number of disadvantages:

 - First, the additional synchronization slows down the program.
 - Second, functions that return pointers to complex structures of structures require a `deep copy` of the structures in order to copy the entire structure hierarchy.